 While in Nashville, Steve also honed his craft in Bluegrass music, specifically, playing the Banjo, which became his favorite and master instrument.
-Studying with many of the well-respected teachers in the area, playing countless hours with local bands, and lending his talents in the recording studio from time to time, Bluegrass music was definitely where Steve planned to hang his hat for the long haul.
+Studying with many of the well-respected banjo masters in the area, playing countless hours with local bands, and lending his talents in the recording studio from time to time, bluegrass music was definitely where Steve planned to hang his hat for the long haul.

-After moving back to Upstate NY to raise his children closer to their extended family, Steve joined a couple of bands, enjoyed the festival seasons, his friends and did instrument repairs for folks here and there while casually building a custom guitar or banjo along the way.
-Now that the kids are grown and Steve and his wife, Melanie, have settled back down South in what they see as their “forever home” of South Carolina, he is looking forward to getting back to pickin' the banjo and building instruments on a more than casual level again.
-Steve has enjoyed playing bluegrass music cutting albums with several bands over the years and looks so forward to a bright future with this strong and professional band both in music and character.
+After moving back to Upstate NY, to raise his children closer to extended family, Steve joined a couple of bands, enjoyed the festival seasons, gave lessons, did instrument repairs for local musicians, while casually building a custom guitar or banjo along the way.
+With the kids grown, Steve and his wife, Melanie, have settled back down South in what they see as their “forever home” of South Carolina, and he has enjoyed getting back to pickin' the banjo and building instruments on a more than casual level again.

 Sarah Logan was born and raised in Maine and has been playing the fiddle and singing since she was 5 years old.
 She currently goes to ETSU (East Tennessee State University) and majors in their bluegrass program.
 Her major influences include Alison Krauss, Adam Steffey, Jerry Douglas and Stuart Duncan.

 Sarah has a vocal tone and timbre that is unique only to her in the industry.
 Simply put, there is no one else like her, The control and ear for harmony that she has is unmatched among other young female vocalists in the roots music industry.
 It is a privilege to work with her both in studio and on stage.